 Decline Bench Pullover (Expert)

 Same movement on a decline bench.
-The decline angle increases the range of motion even further and shifts more emphasis toward the sternal pec fibers at the top of the rep. This is a specialty variation, not a daily driver.
+The decline angle increases the range of motion even further and shifts more emphasis toward the sternal pec fibers at the top of the rep. This is a specialty variation.
 Useful for experienced lifters who want to target the lower chest, but not something that belongs in most programs.
 Use the lightest weight of all the variations because the stretch is brutal.

 Alternative Exercises

-FitCraft's AI coach Ty programs dumbbell pullovers based on your shoulder mobility, training experience, and whether your program is emphasizing chest or back development that week.
-He won't throw pullovers at a beginner who hasn't built up the overhead mobility yet.
-And the 3D demonstrations show the locked elbow angle from multiple angles so you can see exactly what "slight bend" actually looks like.
-Ty also manages the weight selection automatically, because the biggest mistake on pullovers is going too heavy, and he knows it.
+FitCraft's AI coach Ty programs the dumbbell pullover based on your shoulder mobility, training experience, and whether your program is emphasizing chest or back development that week.
+Ty adjusts the variation and volume to match your level so you build into the loaded stretch over time rather than landing in it cold.
+The 3D demonstrations show the locked elbow angle from multiple angles so you can see exactly what "slight bend" looks like in practice.

 Frequently Asked Questions